Custom-Hydraulic-Cylinder-Manufacturing

 2004

-Berendsen acquires Melbourne based company Eastern Hydraulics which later relocates to the existing Berendsen Melbourne site.
+Berendsen acquires Melbourne-based Eastern Hydraulics, later relocating it to the Melbourne site.

 2003